Farmers welfare, agriculture development top priority of govt: PM Modi | Headlines

 - India

-Emphasising that farmer' welfare and agriculture development is the top priority of the government, Prime Minister Narendra Modi on Friday said as he announced the repealing of the three Central farm laws.
-Addressing the nation, Prime Minister said, "When the country gave us the opportunity to serve as Pradhan Sevaks in 2014, we gave top priority to agricultural development and farmer welfare.
-Many people are unaware of the truth that 80 per cent are small scale farmers who have less than 2 hectares of land and are over 10 crores in population.
+Emphasizing that farmer' welfare and agriculture development is the top priority of the government, Prime Minister Narendra Modi on Friday said as he announced the repealing of the three Central farm laws.
+Addressing the nation, Prime Minister said, "When the country allowed us to serve as Pradhan Sevaks in 2014, we gave top priority to agricultural development and farmer welfare.
+Many people are unaware of the truth that 80 percent are small-scale farmers who have less than 2 hectares of land and are over 10 crores in population.
 This piece of land is their survival."

 "We worked to provide farmers with seeds at reasonable rates and facilities like micro-irrigation, 22 crore soil health cards.
 Such factors have contributed to increased agriculture production.
 We strengthened Fasal Bima Yojana, brought more farmers under it," PM Modi said.
 Prime Minister said procurement by the central government broke the record of the past several decades.